odd-edge-collective/Neural-Narrative-Routing/README.md

 - **AI is not SEO 2.0.** It is an **Intention-Routing System**.
 - **Search ranks pages; Inference resolves intention.**
 - **If an AI cannot map your entity to user intent, you do not exist.**
+- **Language is a routing variable, not a localization afterthought.
+Inference paths differ across tokenizers, training corpora, and entity graphs.**

 ## The Problem: Narrative Erosion & Silent Avoidance